lucadelu/pyModis/docs/source/scripts/modis_parse.rst

     -h  --help     show the help
-    -a             print all possible values of metadata -b             print the values releated to the spatial max extent -d             print the values releated to the date files -e             print the values releated to the ECSDataGranule -i             print the input layers
+    -a             print all possible values of metadata -b             print the values related to the spatial max extent -d             print the values related to the date files -e             print the values related to the ECSDataGranule -i             print the input layers
     -o             print the other values
-    -p             print the values releated to platform -q             print the values releated to quality -s             print the values releated to psas -t             print the values releated to times -w  --write    write the chosen information into a file
+    -p             print the values related to platform -q             print the values related to quality -s             print the values related to psas
+    -t             print the values related to times -w  --write    write the chosen information into a file

 Examples